-A Themed Family School Unit Study for Morning Baskets and More
+A Rockets & Space Craft Themed Family School Unit Study for Morning Time and More

-These activities are a part of a series of posts about Astronomy and Astronauts.
-This rockets and spacecraft unit study is for a
+These Rockets & Space craft activities are a part of a series of posts about Astronomy and Astronauts.
+This rockets & space craft unit study is for a

 Some links in this post may be affiliate links.
 This means that if you click on them, I may make a tiny commission, at no extra cost to you.

 A Wind in the Door by Madeleine L’Engle continues the story of Meg and Charles Wallace, and their friend, Calvin.
 The themes of courage, family ties, and resourcefulness are explored while the trio travels through time and space.
 This book is the second book in the Time Quintet series.

 Owl and Wormy: Bright Lights and Starry Nights by Andy Runton is a wordless picture book perfect for making up their own story.
 Have your younger kids tell you the story.
 Your upper elementary kids can write a short story that includes dialogue.

 For families that use narration as a way to learn grammar, here is a Galaxies, Galaxies Narration Worksheet in the Free Resource Library with quotes from Gail Gibbon’s Galaxies, Galaxies.
 There are three different difficulty levels to use with your 2nd to 12th graders.